VirgilSecurity/virgil-sdk-net/docs/get-started/encrypted-communication.md

 ## <a name="head1"></a> Set Up Server

-Your server should be able to authorize your users, store Application's **Virgil Key** and use **Virgil SDK** for cryptographic operations or for some requests to **Virgil Services**.
+Your server should be able to authorize your users, store Application's Virgil Key and use **Virgil SDK** for cryptographic operations or for some requests to **Virgil Services**.
 You can configure your server using the [Setup Guide](/docs/guides/configuration/server-configuration.md).

 ## <a name="head2"></a> Set Up Clients

-Set up the client side to provide your users with an access token after their registration at your Application Server to authenticate them for further operations and transmit their **Virgil Cards** to the server.
+Set up the client side to provide your users with an access token after their registration at your Application Server to authenticate them for further operations and transmit their Virgil Cards to the server.
 Configure the client side using the [Setup Guide](/docs/guides/configuration/client-configuration.md).

 ## <a name="head3"></a> Register Users

 Now you need to register the users who will participate in encrypted communications.

 In order to sign and encrypt a message, each user must have his own tools, which allow him to perform cryptographic operations, and these tools must contain the necessary information to identify users.
-In Virgil Security, these tools are the **Virgil Key** and the **Virgil Card**.
+In Virgil Security, these tools are the Virgil Key and the **Virgil Card**.

 ![Virgil Card](/docs/img/Card_introduct.png "Create Virgil Card")

-When we have already set up the **Virgil SDK** on the server and client sides, we can finally create **Virgil Cards** for the users and transmit the Cards to your Server for further publication on **Virgil Services**.
+When we have already set up the **Virgil SDK** on the server and client sides, we can finally create Virgil Cards for the users and transmit the Cards to your Server for further publication on **Virgil Services**.

 ### Generate Keys and Create Virgil Card

-Use the **Virgil SDK** on the client side to generate a new **Key Pair**, and then create a user's **Virgil Card** using the recently generated **Virgil Key**.
+Use the **Virgil SDK** on the client side to generate a new **Key Pair**, and then create a user's **Virgil Card** using the recently generated Virgil Key.
 All keys are generated and stored on the client side.

 In this example, we will pass on the user's username and a password, which will lock in their private encryption key.
-Each **Virgil Card** is signed by a user's **Virgil Key**, which guarantees the **Virgil Card** content integrity over its life cycle.
+Each **Virgil Card** is signed by a user's Virgil Key, which guarantees the Virgil Card content integrity over its life cycle.

 ```cs
 // generate a new Virgil Key